PPIC promotes constructive dialogue to generate solutions to pressing challenges.

-For nearly a decade, PPIC’s Speaker Series on California’s Future has brought together leaders from across the political and geographic spectrum with a common goal—to think critically, constructively, and collaboratively about realistic solutions to California’s challenges.
-In the midst of an important election, PPIC’s 2018 series focused on giving Californians a better understanding of how current and future leaders intend to address these challenges.
-Highlights include:
+PPIC’s Speaker Series on California’s Future brings together leaders across the political and geographic spectrum with a common goal—to think critically and collaboratively about realistic approaches to major issues and problems.
+In 2019, we focused on helping Californians understand how our state leaders identify and address our most important challenges.

-Our 2018 Speaker Series attracted thousands of participants in person and online.
+Our 2019 Speaker Series attracted thousands of participants in person and online.
 Videos of the events were shared widely through social media.
-The series is made possible with support from leading corporate and philanthropic partners.
+The series relies on the support of leading corporate and philanthropic partners.

 In addition, PPIC’s Sutton Family Speaker Series event offered a lively election preview from state political insiders and veteran political journalists.
 The conversation focused on the impact of California’s March primary on candidates, fundraising, and voter outreach.

 Finally, the PPIC Water Policy Center’s annual conference provided a forum for thought-provoking discussion among a diverse group state and local experts about preparing California’s water system for climate of extremes.
 The conference was supported by the Water Policy Center’s annual contributors, and the discussions were informed by an overview report, Priorities for California’s Water.